Why Repurposed Pearls Are Better

 Gold-Fill Materials

-Every piece starts with high-quality gold-fill materials, offering a clear edge over standard gold-plated options.
+Every piece starts with high-quality gold-fill materials, offering a clear advantage over standard gold-plated options.
 Gold-fill contains 100 times more gold than gold-plated jewellery, making it more durable and valuable.
+The gold-fill layer is bonded to a base metal using heat and pressure, a process that avoids wasteful chemicals.

 Repurposed Vintage Pearls and Gemstones